 Perimeter Institute promotes an inclusive, welcoming culture and a family-friendly workplace.
 The Emmy Noether Fellowships are central to Perimeter Institute's initiatives to support female physicists.

 The Fellowships do provide financial and organizational support to those who are selected each year.

-Emmy Noether Visiting Fellowships provide opportunities for outstanding and original scientists to pursue their research in a dynamic, multi-disciplinary environment with opportunities to collaborate, take part in workshops and conferences as well as enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility.
-Perimeter’s inclusive culture and family-friendly workplace welcomes and strongly encourages opportunities for female physicists.
-Early career faculty-level scientists are especially encouraged to apply.
+Emmy Noether Visiting Fellowships provide opportunities to pursue your research in a dynamic, multi-disciplinary environment.
+Fellows are encouraged to collaborate, take part in workshops, conferences Perimeter Scholars International Masters Program, and enjoy the productive atmosphere and amenities of Perimeter’s award-winning facility in Waterloo, Ontario.

 Emmy Noether Visiting Fellowships are held for periods of up to one year.
 Early-career faculty-level scientists are especially encouraged to apply.